rpkaur1408/rpkaur1408/README.md

 * 🌍 A student at Seneca Polytechnic, Toronto
 * ✉️  You can disturb me at [rehatpreetkaur981@gmail.com](mailto:rehatpreetkaur981@gmail.com)
 * 🧠  Currently brain storming in MERN Stack
 * ⚡  Shh...
-I'm secretly trying to break the world record for most coffees consumed in a day.
+I'm secretly trying to break the world record for slapping sohel...

 ###
 <h2 align="center">Skills...</h2>